The following year, in December 1898, the historian William Scruton

 This text is quite misleading:

-Was the "picture which came to me from Haworth" a painting or the
+The "picture which came to me from Haworth" was the

-"The original" seems to be the "Photo on glass of the Pillar
+"The original" was the "Photo on glass of the Pillar

 Portrait" which wasn't "submitted to the inspection of Martha Brown" because